MrGigSolutions/workshop_enigma/revolutionaries/README.md

 > [!NOTE]
 > Each typically rotor has 1 or 2 notches.
 When a rotor passes a notch by being rotated, it will trigger the next rotor to also rotate.
 A good way to indicate the notch is to use an apostrophe in the wiring string, e.g. `ABC'DEF`.
 It's up to you to determine whether the apostrophe refers to the letter before it or after it.
 You may of course also use other methods to remember where the notches are.

 7. Encrypt the positions string.
 Implement this by storing a string of 26 unique letters, called the **rotor string**.
-Implement setting this by creating a `set_rotor_string(rotor_string: str)` function.
+Implement setting this by creating a adding a second string to the Rotor initialiser.
 Adjust `set_position()` to look up the input letter in this string, and set the position based on that.
 Also adjust the `get_position`() function to correctly return the letter from the rotor string that represents the current position of the rotor.

 > [!NOTE]
 > In real ENIGMA, setting the positions of the rotors to A-Z without encryption would have been too easy to crack.
-They had different rotors, and these rotors would be overlaid with a set of letters.
+They had different rotor types, each overlaid with a set of letters that could be rotated over the rotor.
 In the code book, the correct rotor and overlay settings would be stored.
 >
 > **Example**: given a rotor string of `BADC`, and a wiring string of `CBDA`, `get_position()` for the initial position of the rotor should return `B` (the first letter in the rotor string).
 Setting the rotor to position `A` (the second letter in the rotor string), would cause us to rotate the rotor once from its initial setting, resulting in an encryption string of `BDCA`